tgnhrkn/beer_tech/temp_probe/README.md

 (farenheit) `Sensitivity needed (mV) = 1000 / (70 * 1.8 / F)`
 (celcius) `Sensitivity needed (mv) = 1000 / (70 / C)`

+### Fixing the problem

+So we have a problem: we want to measure .1 degree F temperature difference.
+This requires 0.794mV of ADC sensitivty which the ESP32 adc is unlikely to give us in our current setup.
+How to solve?

+- Switch to digital temperature probe (pro: good measurements, con: weird 1-wire protocol)
+- Increase the output voltage range (pro: no equipment change, con: not sure how to do accurately)
+- calibrate better (pro: can do now, con: labor intensive, limited by accuracy of bench supply)
+- cut out more noise (pro: can do now, con: slower response curve)

+I may, in the meantime, order a digital temperature IC.
+For now I will try to calibrate better and cut out more noise.

+## Calibrate better

+My first calibration was across the range 0V -> 3.3V.
+Given that we really only care about temperatures between (approx) 4C (40F) and 38C (100F), we can tighten up the voltage range significantly.
+Let's find the signal range for these measurements, and then we can calibrate just within this range to increase the analog accuracy.

+A note about the ADC.
+The ADC is 12 bits (0 -> 4095) across 0 -> 3300mV.
+This means that we can, at best, get 3300 / 4096 =.8mv steps in signal.
+So we just fundamentally can't (without scaling the signal) get the .1F accuracy that we want.

+According to the datasheet the signal range is -10C -> 60C = 0V -> 1V.
+So, 4C = 14/70 * 1V and 38C = 48/70 * 1V which gives the effective range .20V -> .68V.
+If we calibrate exactly within that range, we may get more accurate results.